gvwilson/thirdbit/src/fiction/iffy/index.md

 The Marines were already back on their feet, the motors in their joints revving hard.
-One spread her arms wide to block the panicked stampede, only to be sent staggering as the scanner bot whacked her from behind.
+One spread her arms wide to block the panicked stampede, only to stagger and fall as the scanner bot whacked her from behind.

 People pressed in on Iffy from all sides.
 Someone or something hit her hard between her shoulder blades.